Martha Ansara: Early life and education

 Martha Ansara was born in the United States, where her father was a leading figure in the Syrian-Lebanese community and her mother an educator specialising in dyslexia.

 She migrated to Australia in 1969, becoming involved in the Sydney Filmmakers Co-operative.
 She started making films with other young filmmakers through the co-operative, but at that time professional cinematography was dominated by men and it was difficult to get work.
 However, in 1975 she was admitted as a student in the first three-year full-time course of the Australian Film and Television School (now AFTRS), graduating in 1978.

 Later, in 1994, she gained a master's degree in Applied History from the University of Technology Sydney.

 Career

 Ansara was one of the first women in Australia to work as a cinematographer, and is known for her social documentaries.

 1970s–1990s

-After graduating, Ansara gained experience as a camera assistant.
+After graduating from film school, Ansara gained experience as a camera assistant.

 She also began writing reviews and articles on film for Filmnews, the monthly newspaper of the Sydney Filmmakers Co-operative, and then for a range of publications.
-Ansara admired Dutch documentary filmmaker Joris Ivens, whom she met in 1996, and wrote about in Filmnews.
+Ansara admired Dutch documentary filmmaker Joris Ivens, whom she met in 1980, and wrote about in Filmnews.

 She also worked extensively as an assessor of projects for government film bodies and was involved in promoting the development of women's filmmaking through the Sydney Women's Film Group (SWFG), established in 1973, along with Jeni Thornley.
 Ansara was also involved in the Women's Film Fund of the Australian Film Commission.